Harshu34/HeadOut-Assignment/README.md

 The Docker container is compatible with both ARM architecture and x86.
 The container is allocated a maximum of 1500MB RAM and 2000m/2 Core CPU.

-Contributing
-Feel free to contribute by opening issues or submitting pull requests.